The Compass Experiment is a local news laboratory founded by McClatchy and Google. They publish Mahoning Matters and the Longmont Leader

 The Compass Experiment learned from early focus groups that people in Youngstown, even die-hard news consumers, had no idea the Vindicator was in such a state of distress.
 The Compass Experiment is making sure that both of their newsrooms are clear to tell people, “here is our financial situation – we have this runway with Google, but it will run out.
 New advertising money is not coming in.
 We will need your help.”
 They plan on continuing to emphasize this messaging with their readers and early contributors as they gear up for an eventual membership launch.

-- Medium, announcement: “We’re creating sustainable local news, and we need your help”
+- Compass Experiment, Medium: “We’re creating sustainable local news, and we need your help”

 - Compass Experiment, resource: Mahoning Matters Contributor Survey